 I have hired hundreds of employees right out of school over the years as the founder and CEO of a Silicon Valley-based manufacturing company.
-However qualified—and they’re all highly educated and extremely talented—one of the most common mistakes I see is wardrobe choice, and this is true for both women and men.
+However qualified—and they’re all highly educated and extremely talented—one of the most common mistakes I see is wardrobe choice.

 It’s a shame, because no matter how good you look on paper, how you present yourself makes the most impact with a potential employer or new client.
 As cliché as it might sound, you have to learn to dress for success.
 Here are six tips:

 How does your target company present itself in its sales materials?
 How do its executives dress when delivering a keynote address?
-Does the company have behind-the-scenes video that depicts their employees at work?
-Take your lead from the corporate image a company presents (it’s very deliberate), and dress accordingly.
+Does the company have behind-the-scenes videos that depict their employees at work?
+Take your lead from the (very deliberate) corporate image a company presents, and dress accordingly.